pusher/pusher-websocket-dotnet/README.md

 The following sections describe the changes in detail and describes how to update your code to the new version 2.x.
 If you run into problems you can always contact support@pusher.com.

+#### Changed in the Pusher class

+Previously the `ConnectAsync` returned a `ConnectionState` enum value after an async await.
+This is no longer the case; it returns void now.
+After the async await the state is always `Connected` if the call succeeds.
+If the call fails an exception will be thrown.

+#### Removed from the Pusher class

+Removed the public property `ConcurrentDictionary<string, Channel> Channels`.
+Use the method `GetAllChannels()` instead.

+Removed the public static property `TraceSource Trace`.
+Use `PusherOptions.TraceLogger` instead.

+#### Removed from the Channel class

+Removed the public event delegate `SubscriptionEventHandler Subscribed`.
+Use the optional input parameter `SubscriptionEventHandler subscribedEventHandler` on `Pusher.SubscribeAsync` and `Pusher.SubscribePresenceAsync` instead.
+Alternatively, use `Pusher.Subscribed`.

+#### Removed from the GenericPresenceChannel class

+Removed the public property `ConcurrentDictionary<string, T> Members`.
+Use `GetMembers()` instead.

+#### Removed from the ConnectionState enum

+Six states remain simplifying the state change model:
+* Uninitialized
+* Connecting - Unimplemented state change in SDK version 1
+* Connected - Unimplemented state change in SDK version 1
+* Disconnecting
+* Disconnected
+* WaitingToReconnect

+These states have been removed:
+* Initialized
+* NotConnected
+* AlreadyConnected
+* ConnectionFailed
+* DisconnectionFailed

+#### Changed in the GenericPresenceChannel class

+The signature of the `MemberRemoved` delegate has changed from `MemberRemovedEventHandler MemberRemoved` to `MemberRemovedEventHandler<T> MemberRemoved`.
+This addresses issue #35.

 #### Added to the Pusher class

 An optional parameter `SubscriptionEventHandler subscribedEventHandler` has been added to the `SubscribeAsync` and `SubscribePresenceAsync<T>` methods.